drfailov/LaserGraver/README.md

 ### Render - No trace optimizer
 The easiest way to engrave.
 If your engraver not perfectly precise, use this mode.
+The most reliable method, usually gives the best result, although it takes longer to engrave.
+The setting is applied at render time.
+If the project is already rendered, a re-render will be required if the optimization method is changed.

 ### Render - Zig-Zag way trace optimizer
 Enables burning when laser head moves back.
 Your engraver has to be assembled very precisely, othervise image will deform if you enable this optimization;
+May cause distortion in the form of "doubling" of the picture.
+If such appear, turn off the optimization.
+The setting is applied at render time.
+If the project is already rendered, a re-render will be required if the optimization method is changed.

 ### Render - Shortest way trace optimizer
 Aligns all instructions to minimize laser head movement.